Dot and Cross Products on Vectors

 Readers are already familiar with a three-dimensional right-handed rectangular coordinate system.
-In this system, on a counterclockwise rotation of x-axis into the positive y-axis indicates that a right-handed (standard) screw would advance in the direction of the positive z-axis as shown in the figure.
+In this system, a counterclockwise rotation of the x-axis into the positive y-axis indicates that a right-handed (standard) screw would advance in the direction of the positive z-axis as shown in the figure.

 The vector product of two vectors a and b with an angle α between them is mathematically calculated as

 a × b = |a| |b| sin α

 It is to be noted that the cross product is a vector with a specified direction.
 The resultant is always perpendicular to both a and b.

 In case a and b are parallel vectors, the resultant shall be zero as sin(0) = 0

 Properties of Cross Product:

 - Cross Product generates a vector quantity.
 The resultant is always perpendicular to both a and b.

 - Cross Product of parallel vectors/collinear vectors is zero as sin(0) = 0.